SadyhaMiren/raisinghumanityschild/meditations/on-loving-and-exit-as-fact.md

 the goal of exit is to stop adding violence
-to what is already ending
+to what has already ended.

 violence does not only mean harm